Alluxio/alluxio/docs/en/advanced/Command-Line-Interface.md

 ### formatWorker

-The `formatWorker` command will format the Alluxio master and all workers.
+The `formatWorker` command will format the Alluxio worker.

+Unlike the Alluxio master stores all the metadata, Alluxio worker stores all the real data -- files and objects.

+`formatWorker` will delete all the real data stored in this worker node.
+However, data in under storage will not be changed.

+Warning: `formatWorker` should only be called while the cluster is not running.

+Warning: `formatWorker` will delete all the Alluxio data.

 ```bash
 $ ./bin/alluxio formatWorker